 |100+ lumen LED flashlight (AA)||6 spare (AA) batteries|

 *(I use petroleum jelly saturated cotton balls stored in a small prescription container)

 Yes, I know all of this is overkill for a partial day outing.
-However, when something happens and that 3-hour fun ride turns into 3 days in the cold… A fire, a few thousand calories, a place to keep water will all be very welcome and may well be the difference in how or whether or how you survive—to be even better prepared next time.
+However, when something happens and that 3-hour fun ride turns into 3 days in the cold… a fire, a few thousand calories and a place to keep water will all be very welcome and may well be the difference in how or whether you survive—to be even better prepared next time.